marcos-abreu/monaco/docs/modules/monaco-router.md

         return true;
     });

+    /* ------ Applying Filters to Controllers ----------------------------------- */

+    app.router.add('userProfile', app.router.filter(['isAuthenticated'], function() {
+        // Controller Code
+    }));

+    app.router.add('userVideos', app.router.filter(['isAuthenticated', 'clearCachedVideos'], function() {
+        // Controller Code
+    }));

-The code above have created a sample application (`app`) and then added two routes to the application; it then defined a filter `isAuthenticated` that should wrap the controllers: `userProfile` and `userVideos`; then another filter that wrapped just the `userVideos`; after that it defined both the `isAuthenticated` and `clearCAchedVideos` filters.
+The code above have created a sample application (`app`) and then added two routes to the application; it then defined the filter `isAuthenticated` and the filter `clearCachedVideos`; finally it applied the `isAutheticated` to the `userProfile` controller; and the `isAuthenticated` and the `clearCachedVideos` to the `userVideos` controller.

-This means that before the `userProfile` and `userVideos` controller gets called the `isAuthenticated` filter will be called.
-The filter will receive as its first parameter a reference to the original function that this filter is wrapping, and as a second paramemter an array of original arguments used to call the controller.
+This means that before the `userProfile` and `userVideos` controllers gets called the application will call the filter(s) in the same order they are listed in the `filter` method, each filter will define when to call the next function.
+If the filter don't call the next function and just ends, then script execution will stop and the controller will never be called.

-The `userVideos` controller gets wrapped twice, first with the `isAuthenticated`, then with the `clearCachedVideos`.
-You can execute code before or after you call the wrapped function.
-Whenever you are ready to call the original function being wrapped then just use the line: `func.apply(this, args)` where `args` is the second argument for the filter function.

-If you want to abord and not execute the next function inline to be executed on your logic don't call the `func.apply(this, args);`
+Each filters receive two parameters, the first parameter is a reference to the next function to be called, and the second parameter is an array with the original parameters expected by the controller.
+If the filter is the last filter in the list then the first parameter will be a reference to the controller function to be called.

 Reverse Routing